wichne/OrthologAnalysis/README.md

 This process also uses an altered version of MultiParanoid (

 Input is protein fasta files (1 per organism) and gff3 files (required for synteny analysis).
+The files should all be in one directory.
+Running the ortholog_pipeline.sh script should be sufficient to run the process.
+The shell script can be altered to customize analysis.

 Output is a tab-delimited table with the following columns
 1. mcl cluster id